kni-labs/kni-scss/readme.md

 ### Spacing

-Included are some default spacing values for layouts:
+Included are some default spacing values for layouts.
+These can be overwritten on a project-basis, but we will mostly use these values on all projects.

 ```
 $spacing-01: vw(6px);